 - 2.1.
-The academy admits children between the ages of 11 and 18.
-The main intakes are:
+The academy admits students between the ages of 11 and 18.
+The main intakes are: - Secondary

-- Secondary

-- Sixth form
+- Sixth form - 2.2.

-2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.